 The mediastinum is surrounded by the breastbone in front, the spine in back, and the lungs on each side.
 Mediastinal tumor resection removes tumors in this area of the chest cavity.

 Copyright © Nucleus Medical Media, Inc.

-Cancerous tumors must be removed to prevent the spread of cancer.
+Cancerous tumors must be removed to prevent local tissue damage and the spread of cancer.
 Without removal or treatment, the cancer could spread to other areas of the body.
 The cancer could also start to compress organs in the chest, such as the heart, lungs, esophagus, or spinal cord.

 You will have a breathing tube and be given an IV.
-The IV will be used to give you medicines and fluids during the surgery.
+The IV will be used to give you medications and fluids during the surgery.

 To remove the tumor, the doctor will make one large, central incision in the chest, an incision between the ribs, or several small incisions.
 If several small incisions are made, a camera will be inserted into one incision.
 The camera will allow the doctor to view the area via monitor.
 Through the other incisions, surgical tools will be inserted.